jmcq89/weapon_comparator/README.md

 # To do:

-* Build a weapon comparison tool
-    * for the given weapons compute the array for expected unsaved wounds and expected damage
-    * give the best weapon for each S/T and some summaries
-    * give the rankings for each S/T

 * Add all weapon profiles

+* Implement weapon modifiers in weapon_comparison / to_wound / to_hit / to_penetrate_armor

+* Implement penalties in weapon_comparison / to_wound / to_hit / to_penetrate_armor

+* Implement buffs in weapon_comparison / to_wound / to_hit / to_penetrate_armor

+* Implement tactics in weapon_comparison / to_wound / to_hit / to_penetrate_armor

-* Define some units
+* Define Kill Teams units
     * Can be used to generate a weighted average
-        * or to select the best weapon versus this foe
+    * Can be used to select the best weapon versus this foe

-* compute probability of knocking out
+* Compute probability of knocking out of action

 * Evaluate weapon:
     * Input: weapon, wielder, target, conditions/modifiers